 Why daughters and why this age-range?

-This national event was launched in 1993 by the Ms. Foundation as a response to studies by Harvard University, American Association of University Women (AAUW) and the Minnesota Women's Fund, which indicate that a girl's self esteem, confidence in intellectual development, and interest in math, science, and technology (and thus their chance at a variety of future jobs) plummet as they advance toward adolescence.
+Take our Daughters to Work Day was launched nationally in 1993 by the Ms. Foundation as a response to studies by Harvard University, American Association of University Women (AAUW) and the Minnesota Women's Fund, which indicate that a girl's self esteem, confidence in intellectual development, and interest in math, science, and technology (and thus their chance at a variety of future jobs) plummet as they advance toward adolescence.
 Other studies have shown that girls are more likely to see themselves as scientists and engineers when they perceive these fields to be relevant to their lives.
 Girls even have fewer fictional role models, as children's literature and television generally feature boys in the starring and most other roles (SeeJane.org and fem-inc.com), or the few girl characters are unrealistic or inappropriate role models (miss representation).

 By encouraging girls to develop an early interest in careers that require math and science, and ultimately, maintain that interest as they grow up, we help ensure a more diverse, dynamic, and productive workforce in the future.
 Additional findings show that children, both girls and boys, assign gender to a host of professions (Nocek et al 2009), and it is therefore important for them to interact with female role models, and envision both women and men in a variety of careers .
 Former astronaut Sally Ride recommends introducing girls to women scientists to "allow them to put a female face on these careers."
 She also stresses the importance of involving parents and preventing the perpetuation of stereotypes that girls are not good at math or science.
 The Girl Scouts have similar advice